 Every activity we undertake has a certain amount of risk involved.
-Some like bungee jumping or skydiving have an inherently higher risk level than sitting at home and reading a book about flying.
+Some of us like bungee jumping or skydiving and have an inherently higher risk level than those sitting at home and reading a book or this website about flying.

 Driving a car in every day traffic, despite the horrific accidents and numerous deaths, is an accepted basic need as we seem to think that the rewards are worth it.
-Everything is done to minimize the risk and reduce the chance of an injury.
+Everything is done to minimize the risk and reduce the chance of an injury even while some drivers are really trying to get someone else killed.

 The same is done in aviation, rules and regulations are developed and might be seen as restricting but most rules came to be with safety in the back of the minds of the creators.
 General aviation is safer than ever but the risks can be high if the flight and its environment are not evaluated properly by the pilot.

 Risk is cumulative and some say even multiplicative so that the effect of the individual risk becomes greater then the factor itself.
 Its like the whole is greater than the sum of its parts with all risk factors involved for the flight.
-Managing all resources to minimize the risk is the job off the pilot.
+Managing all resources to minimize the risk is the job of the pilot in command.

 Evaluating flight factors